Lalduhoma: Government services

-From 1972 to 1977 Lalduhoma worked as Principal Assistant to the Chief Minister of Mizoram.
+From 1972 to 1977 Lalduhoma worked as Personal Assistant to the Chief Minister of Mizoram.
 Following his graduation, he appeared for Indian civil services examinations at Shillong.
-Qualifying the Indian Police Service in 1977, he served as a squad leader at Goa to crush delinquent hippies and smugglers.
-His achievements were recognised by the national media.
-He was transferred to serve as security in-charge of Prime Minister Indira Gandhi at New Delhi in 1982.
-He was given special promotion as Deputy Commissioner of Police.
-He was also secretary of the organising committee of the 1982 Asian Games, chaired by Rajiv Gandhi.
+Qualifying the Indian Police Service in 1977, he was posted as Assistant Superintendent of the Panaji subdivision in Goa.
+He soon made a reputation in his skill and gallantry in tracking and fighting against drug pedlars.
+His senior officer had warned him that it was impossible to crush any gang in Goa.
+Lalduhoma took up the challenged and went undercover, joined one of the largest gangs and becoming a trusted member.
+After a few month, he became the top boss (Deputy Leader as he was designated), the position of which he used to dismantle the entire organisation.
+News of his feat spread, and impressed the then-Prime Minister Indira Gandhi.
+In 1982, he was transferred to serve as security in charge of the Prime Minister at New Delhi.
+He was promoted to Deputy Commissioner of Police ahead of seven of his senior officers.
+He remained close the Gandhi family.
+He was secretary of the organising committee of the 1982 Asian Games, chaired by Rajiv Gandhi.